DTJF/libpruio/src/doc/_1_features.md

 The Beaglebone ADC subsystem samples 12 bit values in the range of `0` to `4095`.
 Most other devices (ie. like sound cards) use `16` bit encoding (in the range of `0` to `65535`) and the values cannot get compared directly.
-Therefor libpruio can left shift the samples internaly.
+Therefor \Proj can left shift the samples internaly.
 By default the output is 16 bit encoded (range 0 to 65520).

 - Adapt parameter *Mds* in the call to function PruIo::config() to